catalingavan/logbee.Documentation/source/on-premises/logbee-backend/configuration.rst

    * - CreateRequestLog.SaveInputStreamAsFileIfLengthGte
    * - If Request.InputStream content exceeds the length defined here, the value will be saved as a blob file.

-       This helps prevent saving excesive large objects in database.
+       This helps prevent saving excessively large objects in the database.

 CreateRequestLog.Ignore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^